shash431/WebAutomation-using-PICO-BDD-and-Java/README.txt

 The following command is used to run the project.

- mvn test -Dbrowser=chrome -Dheadless=false -DtestNGfile=testngSerial.xml -Dcucumber.options="--tags @sanity" verify
+ mvn test -Dbrowser=chrome -Dheadless=false -DtestNGfile=testngParallel.xml -Dcucumber.options="--tags @Widgets" verify

 Arguments: